 The filters in a Water-to-go bottle are based on technology developed by NASA.
 Very cool!
 These bottles use 3 types of filtration to wean out 99.9% of nasties, including bacteria, viruses, metals and chemicals.

 The bottles are made from BPA-free plastics and the filters themselves are recyclable which is an extra bonus point from the eco-friendly camp.
-It holds 750ml (25oz) of water and the filter lasts for 200litres (44 gallons).
+Better yet, the new Eco bottles are entirely made from plants and so are completely plastic free and recycleable.

+The bottles hold 750ml (25oz) of water and the filter lasts for 200litres (44 gallons).
 Drinking 2 litres per day the filter will last 100 days or at 1 litre every day it will last 200 days.

 My biggest annoyance with the older style of Water-to-go bottle was the stumpy design, which made it hard to fit in the backpack bottle holder.
-Also, the straw was quite hard to suck through and the bottle was too hard to squeeze.
-(This is a common complaint for most straw-based filters).
+Also, the straw was quite hard to suck through and the bottle was too hard to squeeze (This is a common complaint for most straw-based filters).

-However, they listened to feedback and now have a 75cl Active Bottle which is squeezable to improve flow rate, translucent so you know when to refill it and has a more slimline design to better fit in backpacks.
+However, they listened to feedback and developed a 75cl Active Bottle which is squeezable to improve flow rate, translucent so you know when to refill it and has a more slimline design to better fit in backpacks.
 These improvements and the lighter price tag easily make it a top contender for the best in class and certainly the best budget water bottle option.

 The LifeStraw Go again works by using suction through filters contained in a straw.
 LifeStraw has a 2 filter system.
 The membrane microfilter removes bacteria, parasites and microplastics and lasts for 4000litres.
 The carbon filter reduces chemicals, chlorine and bad odours and lasts for 100litres.